matiaspakua/tech.notes.io/pages/software_engineering/generative_ai.md

 These topics collectively paint a picture of a future where generative AI plays a significant role in reshaping the job market, while emphasizing the continued importance of uniquely human skills and creativity.

+### Moral and executive skill set required to work with GenAI

+1. **Caution and Quality Control**: Leaders and executives should approach generative AI tools with caution, consistently assessing whether the generated results meet quality and satisfaction standards.
+Just because AI generates content doesn't guarantee its greatness or readiness for final use.

+2. **Moral Compass and Responsibility**: It's crucial for founders and executives in generative AI companies to prioritize transparency, fairness, empathy, and responsibility.
+Establishing an ethical foundation within the organization through boards or councils ensures alignment with ethical principles.

+3. **Ethical Guidance and Education**: Providing ethical guidance and education to all employees on effectively using generative AI tools helps overcome fears, challenges, and biases.
+As technology evolves, understanding the distinction between human and AI-generated content becomes increasingly important.

+4. **Human-Centered Approach**: Maintaining human consciousness at the center of generative AI companies and solutions ensures human decision-makers remain in control.
+This approach aligns content with company values and goals, serving the betterment of humanity.

+5. **Understanding Capabilities and Limitations**: Deepening the team's understanding of generative AI capabilities and limitations helps mitigate risks associated with blind reliance on AI decision-making.
+Striking a balance between leveraging AI to enhance creativity and maintaining human oversight is essential.

 # Reference